-4. Pulmonary function tests: A transient increase in carbon dioxide diffusing capacity of the lungs (DLCO) is a characteristic feature of DAH.
+4. Pulmonary function tests: A transient increase in carbon monoxide diffusing capacity of the lungs (DLCO) is a characteristic feature of DAH.
 Recurrent DAH is associated with a restrictive pattern and reduced DLCO.

 5. Bronchoscopy with bronchoalveolar lavage (BAL) is essential to the accurate identification of DAH.
 An increasing RBC presence on sequential samples is consistent with the diagnosis.
 Evidence of hemorrhage should ideally be confirmed in more than one bronchial segment.
 The presence of hemosiderin-laden macrophages provides evidence of chronic hemorrhage even when frank (clinically evident) bleeding is not apparent at the time of bronchoscopy.
 BAL also serves to exclude other causes of diffuse pulmonary infiltrates or hemoptysis.